sahilmalhotra0510/io/active.md

 Also choose a topic of interest in our Observable Data Commons repo: https://model.earth/data-commons/dist

-Let me know if you'd like a welcome letter for the OPT program.
+If you're participating in the masters student OPT program, I've attached a welcome letter to fill out and send back for me to sign.

 Our meetup link is here - it's always the same Google Meet: https://model.earth/io/coders

 Looking forward to working with you!

 Loren Heyns

 ----